-Nang Nak was a huge success in Thailand when it was originally released.
-Ring, from Japan, sparked the current pan-Asian horror obsession, though Nang Nak specifically launched a Thai horror revival - ever since, the most popular Thai films have been horror titles, usually with ghosts as central themes.
+Nang Nak (นางนาก) was a huge success in Thailand when it was originally released, and launched a Thai horror revival.
+Ever since, the most popular Thai films have been horror titles, usually with ghosts as central themes.

-The director of Nang Nak, Nonzee Nimibutr, is practically single-handedly responsible for the international attention Thai cinema is now receiving, as director of Dang Bireley's and Young Gangsters [sic] and Nang Nak and producer of Bangkok Dangerous, Tears Of The Black Tiger, Monrak Transistor, and Last Life In The Universe.
+The director of Nang Nak, Nonzee Nimibutr, is practically single-handedly responsible for the international attention Thai cinema is now receiving, as both a director and producer.
 Nonzee could justifiably be called the godfather of the Thai New Wave.

 0 comment(s):